frostbrosracing/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-#### By analyzing outcomes of campaigns based on their launch date we can begin to target that greater level of success.
+By analyzing outcomes of campaigns based on their launch date we can begin to target that greater level of success.
 In order to do this, a pivot table was created in which all Kickstarter campaigns were filtered by the category of "Theater", and for all years being studied.
-Shown below is a chart showing the outcome of that pivot table.
+Shown below is a chart detailing the outcome of that pivot table.

 ![Theater_Outcomes_vs_Launch.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-#### By analyzing outcomes of campaigns based on their fundraising goal we can further leverage the data toward a successful effort.
-This was achieved by creating a table and using a CountIf function to sum the results of each campaign in the "play" subcategory according to the set goal ranges.
+By analyzing outcomes of campaigns based on their fundraising goal we can further leverage the data toward a successful effort.
+This was achieved by creating a table and using a "CountIf" function to sum the results of each campaign in the "play" subcategory according to the set goal ranges and outcomes.
 By doing so, we can quickly visualize the result to provide further recommendation to Louise.
 Below is a chart showing the percentage, by campaign outcome, of the total number of campaigns within each defined goal range.

 ![Outcomes_vs_Goals.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
-##### One challenge that was encountered during this analysis was the discovery of a potential hole in the reported results due to the requested data.
+One challenge that was encountered during this analysis was the discovery of a potential hole in the reported results due to the requested data.
 In the prompt for Deliverable 2 (Item 3), campaigns with goals of exactly $50,000 aren't represented by the table.
 Because of this, if a formula is created according to that request, it excludes results for campaigns of goals with exactly $50,000.
 This results in the omission of data for 4 plays.
 Although this doesn't have a major impact on the overall results of the analysis due to the limited number of excluded campaigns, it should be noted that all values within the range being analyzed should be included for accurate reporting.

 ![Goal_ranges_original_table.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Goal_ranges_original_table.png)
 ![Goal_ranges_modified_table.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Goal_ranges_modified_table.png)